 1. How long have you been building in the area?

 Choose a qualified, reputable builder who has been building in your area for no less than five years.
 The experienced builder will know the area landscape, storm drainage, property boundaries, property values, sewer, and water locations, electrical power and natural gas availability, traffic patterns, building codes and inspections, and the neighborhood desirability.

 2. Does this builder have good quality tradesman?

-A good custom homebuilder and his trades will care about the construction of your new home as if it were their own.
-They should be willing to communicate with you as often as necessary and be willing to offer opinions or suggestions so you can make quality decisions.
+A right custom home builder and his trades will care about the construction of your new home as if it were their own.
+They should be willing to communicate with you as often as necessary and be prepared to offer opinions or suggestions so you can make quality decisions.

-3. Can you give me 3 previous clients in the area as references?
+3. Can you give me three previous clients in the area as references?

 4. Who will be in charge of your project?